 Dynamic pricing with AI enables online retailers to adjust prices in real time based on demand, competition, inventory levels, and customer behavior.
 Amazon updates its prices via AI algorithms every ten minutes (Nomtek).
 The result: optimized margins while maintaining competitive positioning.

-A case study from a leading Asian e-commerce provider demonstrates the concrete impact: a pilot project with AI-driven dynamic pricing led to a 10% increase in gross margin and 3% growth in gross merchandise volume (Onramp Funds).
+A case study from a leading Asian e-commerce provider demonstrates the concrete impact: a pilot project with AI-driven dynamic pricing led to a 10% increase in gross margin and 3% growth in gross merchandise volume (McKinsey).
 Agentic AI identifies scenarios where products are priced below value and incrementally adjusts prices to capture available value.

 Dynamic prices can undermine customer trust if not communicated transparently.
 Ensure your pricing strategy complies with applicable regulations and remains comprehensible for customers.
 Personalized prices based on individual user data are legally contentious in the EU.